uttesh/pdfngreport/README.md

             <url>https://github.com/uttesh/mavenrepos/raw/master</url>
         </repository>

-we can configure the listner in the testng suite xml file of application also.
+we can configure the listeners in the testng suite xml file of application also.

 ```
 <?xml version="1.0" encoding="UTF-8"?>